theewari/theewari.github.io/_posts/2020-07-04-Java-variable-int.md

 The `int` can store 32 bits.
 From (-2 ^ 31) to (2 ^ 31)  -  1

 The `int` can’t store long numbers.
-At that time you need `long` keyword.
+At that time you need `long` as the keyword.
 You should type `L` after the number.

 `long`  can store 64 bits.
 From (-2 ^ 63) to (2 ^ 63) - 1